Exeter-Computer-Science-Society/hack-sw-website/README.md

 ## About

 A very simple PHP based headless CMS for simple static websites.
-Complete with a client side router.

 Webpages on your website are represented in the /webpages directory, following the file structure used there.